thebabellibrarybot/yolo_dims_edit_img_api/readme.md

 - maintains original image size
 - everything outside of class bounding box gets transformed into background color
 TODO: impliment alternative crop-to function that alters page size
+- resizes image to around the size of cropped area with 10px padding
+* outputs image that can be used for mask or text-line extraction

 # mask_img:
 ## classes: